panglesd/slipshow/CONTRIBUTING.md

 In order to release a new version, you need to:

+- Check that the changelog is up to date

 - Have an up to date engine, both in the `dist` (?) folder and in the ocaml data files:

 ```